Takegashima Marine Park 竹ヶ島海中公園

 Japan's Ministry of Environment has designated the waters surrounding the island of Takegashima as a marine park.

-Twenty-one species of coral of various shapes and colors inhabit this beautiful area.
-You can see vividly colored tropical fish such as sapphire devils, clownfish, and Seto sea bream.
+More than 50 species of coral of various shapes and colors inhabit this beautiful area.
+You can see vividly colored tropical fish such as sea goldie, neon damselfish, and clark's anemonefish.

 Get out on the water

-One of the easiest ways to appreciate this natural wonder is to board the Blue Marine, a sightseeing boat with both open-deck and below-deck seating, which offers submarine views through its underwater windows.
+One of the easiest ways to appreciate this natural wonder is to board the Blue Marine, an undersea tourist boat with both open-deck and below-deck seating, which offers submarine views through its underwater windows.

-If you are interested in more direct water action, sign up for sea kayaking and snorkeling under the guidance of instructors.
-The area is also a popular dive spot.
+If you are interested in more direct water action, sign up for sea kayaking, snorkeling, and SUP under the guidance of instructors.

 * The information on this page may be subject to change due to COVID-19.